Well Met: the Software Engineering Meetings You Actually Need

 Call a brainstorm meeting: anybody on the team who's "involved" should attend with the goal of getting as many options on the table as possible.
 The person who's "committed" collects the results and generates a design document.
 Design docs do not need to be formal; a quick Google Doc that says "We thought about problem X, we decided solution Y makes sense for these reasons.
 We considered Z, Z', Z'' solutions and found them wanting for these reasons, so we're going to do Y. Here's how we will do Y." is fine.

-Once the design doc is finished, it should be sent to the team (at least - some orgs have a design doc review group of senior staff as well) and a deadline provided for feedback.
+Once the design doc is finished, it should be sent to the team (at the very least — some orgs have a design doc review group of senior staff as well) and a deadline provided for feedback.

 Once feedback has been collected, the author of the design doc should integrate it into their design and re-send the final doc to the team and schedule a decision meeting with the team as soon as possible (ideally the following day).